rahmatrdn/go-skeleton/README.md

 # Propper Skeleton for your Golang Project

 ## Description
 `go-skeleton` is a boilerplate for Golang projects.
 The project structure follows the Clean Code Architecture ([Read here](https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html)).
-This Skeleton made with Fiber Framework.
+This Skeleton made with **Fiber Framework**.
+"Forget about the complexities of folder structures, and concentrate on growing your project!"

+Features :
+1. Rest API
+2. Worker with RabbitMQ
+3. Api Docs with Sweager
+4. Fiber Framework
+5. Example Unit Test!

 Feel free to contribute to this repository if you'd like!

 ## Contact
 | Name              | Email                           | Role       |